ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 Several examples and benchmarks of the kinetic-fluid hybrid model are shown below.
 The first few examples are replications of the verification tests described in :cite:t:`ex-MUNOZ2018`.
-The hybrid-PIC model was added to WarpX in April 2023 (`PR #3665 <https://github.com/ECP-WarpX/WarpX/pull/3665>`_) - the below figures were generated at that time.
+The hybrid-PIC model was added to WarpX in `PR #3665 <https://github.com/ECP-WarpX/WarpX/pull/3665>`_ - the figures below were generated at that time.

 Electromagnetic modes